 The once gold-laden rivers of the Sierra Nevada Foothills define the path for the Gold Rush Trail (or often called the Golden Chain Highway) in Mother Lode County.
 Some fascinating stops include the California State Mining and Mineral Museum, Columbia State Historic Park, Marshall Gold Discovery State Historic Park and Railtown 1897.

 Many will pick up parts of the trail from Sacramento, but there’s plenty to see and do along the way, so we’d suggest setting aside several days to explore it from start to end for the full ’49ers experience.
 The “official” start point is at Oakhurst, 14 miles south of Yosemite, ending at Highway 120 near Groveland.

-For an overnight stop, be sure to spend at least a night in historic Columbia, one of the best-preserved towns along Highway 49 taking you on a true step back in time; thing historic inns, stage coaches, townspeople in period attire and panning for gold!
+For an overnight stop, be sure to spend at least a night in historic Columbia, one of the best-preserved towns along Highway 49, taking you on a true step back in time; think historic inns, stagecoaches, townspeople in period attire, and panning for gold!

 When to go: Summers can be pretty hot, we’d recommend Spring and Fall for the best experience.

 9. Northern California Scenic Drives: Volcanic Legacy Scenic Byway

 - Time needed: 3 to 4 days

 Partially covered in the Mount Shasta Cascade Loop above but extending the drive through Oregon, the Volcanic Legacy Scenic Byway is a 500-mile route follows the Cascade Mountain Range through the Modoc Plateau, the Warner Mountains, and the Black Rock Desert.